What type of entrepreneur are you aspiring to be? Nowadays, there is always some kind of hype about one startup or another in the media.

 Also, DIY Enthusiasts are looking for the freedom to do it all themselves from the ground up.
 This kind of people doesn’t like to get involved in already established businesses.

 They just want to start afresh and focus on growing their business.
-Buying an existing business with its customer base and only to strip it all away to begin anew doesn’t make a good business sense to them.
+Buying an existing business with its customer base and only to strip it all away to begin anew doesn’t make good business sense to them.

 However, On A Shoestring Entrepreneurs can swing both ways.
 On the one hand, starting up is often less expensive than purchasing an existing business – good for someone with a small budget.
+Please see: Profitable Small Business Ideas You Can Actually Start On a Shoestring Budget

 On the other hand, banks and other business finance facilitators or lenders are more likely to lend or invest in businesses that have solid proof of their rate of return.